yourparkingspace/android-tech-test/README.md

 ## Scenario
 You are asked to build a simple app, which allows the user to view posts submitted to the `r/technology` subreddit.

-## What we require
+## Requirements
-You will build an app that works across a range of device sizes.

-The app will load the current hot submissions from the Technology subreddit using the [Reddit API](https://www.reddit.com/dev/api/).
+The app will load and display the current hot posts from the Technology subreddit using the [Reddit API](https://www.reddit.com/dev/api/).
 You can use [https://www.reddit.com/r/technology/hot.json](https://www.reddit.com/r/technology/hot.json) to get posts.

 1. Fetch and display posts in a vertical scrolling list with the most recent first on app open, with a loading indicator during the fetch operation.
+2. Each post item should display the author, posted duration timestamp, title, image, link flair label and show a numeric index number indicating it's position in the displayed list.
-2. If the user scrolls to the bottom of the list, the app should load the next page of results (Refer to the API docs for pagination details).
+3. If the user scrolls to the bottom of the list, the app should load the next page of results (Refer to the API docs for pagination details).
 We would prefer if you DO NOT use the android paging library for handling this.
-3. Support pull to refresh, such that all posts are cleared and the latest first page of data is fetched again.
+4. Support pull to refresh, such that all posts are cleared and the latest first page of data is fetched again.
-4. If the user taps on a post, they should be taken to the details of the post on reddit.
+5. If the user taps on a post, they should be taken to a post details screen showing full timestamp when the post was created, number of up votes and down votes, number of comments in addition to all info on the list item.
-5. Each post should give attribution to the author and show the posted duration timestamp.
 6. Handling errors and loss of network connection.
+7. Unit Tests

 ## Expectations
 * Usage of a layered MVVM or Clean architecture, with Coroutines and Jetpack Compose.